turingschool/front-end-curriculum/lessons/reset-vs-normalize.md

 Both of these techniques aim to accomplish the same thing -- getting the default styles out of our way as we work -- but they go about doing that in slightly different ways.

-Check out this [CodePen example](http://codepen.io/nategreen/pen/MwxRvP?editors=110) to see the difference between reset and normalize in action
+Check out this [CodePen example](http://codepen.io/nategreen/pen/MwxRvP?editors=110) to see the difference between reset and normalize in action.

 #### Reset